semrush/intergalactic/website/docs/components/product-head/product-head.md

 ### No global filters, additional information or tabs

-In these cases the margin between the row with product's title and the TabLine/Divider is 16px.
+In these cases, the margin between the row with the product's title and the TabLine/Divider is 16px.

 ![product-head without filters](static/without-filters.png)